pjohansson/inkling/docs/README.md

 ## Test

-Code examples are tested with `make test`
+Code examples are tested with `make test`.